dvdoug/behat-code-coverage/docs/configuration.rst

 * Uncovered files, by definition, will not been loaded into the PHP runtime environment during the execution of the test suite.
 This means that they have not been analysed by the coverage driver for detection of things like executable vs non-executable lines, dead code detection or calculation of branches and paths.
-By opting uncovered files into *processing*, the files will be loaded via an ``include()`` call and passed through the driver in exactly the same way as covered files are.
-However, not all files can be safely loaded in this way, for instance ``include()``\ing a script may have runtime side-effects.
-Because Behat Code Coverage cannot know the structure of your codebase and which files are safe to ``include()`` and which are not, by default uncovered file processing is disabled for safety reasons.

 Reports
 -------